 POST a request to this URL.
 The request must include your username, organization name, and password in a MIME Base64 encoding.
 See Example: Create a Login Session Using the Integrated Identity Provider.

 The response code indicates whether the request succeeded, or how it failed.

-If the request is successful, the server returns HTTP response code 200 (OK) and headers that include:
+If the request is successful, the server returns HTTP response code 200 (OK) and headers that include a header of the form: